 Shopping for river cruises can be confusing, particularly within the mid-tier price range (which encompasses Avalon, AmaWaterways, Viking and Emerald Waterways).
 The overall high standards and similar inclusions in this category make the differences negligible, but we've split the hairs for you so you can decide whether AmaWaterways or Avalon Waterways is your best choice.

 In addition, AmaWaterways offers cruises on the Douro in Portugal, on the Garonne and Dordogne in Bordeaux and tulip time cruises on the Dutch and Belgium waterways.
-(While Avalon has offered the latter in the past, none are listed on the website for 2017.)
+(While Avalon has offered the latter in the past, none are listed on the website for 2019.)
 AmaWaterways also has several Africa trips that include a short cruise on the Chobe River.

-Both lines run Christmas market cruises.
+Both lines run seasonal Christmas market cruises.